usnistgov/800-63-3/sp800-63b/sec4_aal.md

 > Note: OTP devices do not provide verifier impersonation resistance, which is required at AAL 3, so a cryptographic authenticator or device is also required even though the OTP device is a multi-factor device.

-All cryptographic devices and authenticators used at AAL 3 SHALL be resistant to verifier impersonation attacks as described in Section [5.2.5](#verifimpers).

 #### 4.3.2.
 Authenticator and Verifier Requirements

 Communication between the claimant and channel SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to man-in-the-middle attacks.
-At least one authenticator used at AAL 3 SHALL be
+At least one authenticator used in each AAL 3 authentication SHALL be verifier impersonation resistant as described in Section [5.2.5](#verifimpers).

 Multi-factor authenticators used at AAL 3 SHALL be hardware cryptographic modules validated at [[FIPS 140]](#FIPS140-2) Level 2 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.
 Single-factor cryptographic devices used at AAL 3 SHALL be validated at [[FIPS 140]](#FIPS140-2) Level 1 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.
 These requirements CAN be met by using the PIV authentication key of a [[FIPS 201]](#FIPS201) compliant Personal Identity Verification (PIV) Card.